 - PADI Advanced Open Water: ca. 200€ – 225€

 - 3 Guided Dives in 1 Day – ca. 75€

 My personal recommendation (I DO NOT earn commission for this, it’s just based on my own experience) is to go with We Dive Dahab (Eslam is a very patient, skilled and safety-orientated instructor who managed to teach me scuba diving after a few failed attempts in Thailand & Mexico because of equalization problems).
-He uses the facility from a dive centre that has very well maintained and professional equipment.
+He uses the facility from a dive center that has very well maintained and professional equipment.

-If you want to make the most out of your diving experience in Dahab, I recommend you do your Advanced Open Water here if you don’t have it yet.
+If you want to make the most out of your Dahab diving experience, I recommend you do your Advanced Open Water here if you don’t have it already.
 Quite a few dive sites are only for advanced scuba divers, or at least the highlights of these dive sites (like the entrance to the Blue Hole).
 It takes only two days and there is no test, so easy peasy 🙂

 If you haven’t been scuba diving in a while, you will probably do a check dive at the Lighthouse, the “house reef” of Dahab, so to say.
 I haven’t included Lighthouse in this list because I had dozens of locals vote for their favorite dive sites to write this article objectively and it didn’t make it to the top places.
 It’s an amazing dive site nevertheless, don’t be disappointed if you go there just because it’s not on this list.

 You may also do a liveaboard safari in the Red Sea, a once-in-a-lifetime experience!